spartan0x117/flow-by-example/01-logs-and-relabeling/README.md

 ### Extract and add a Label from Logs

+_**NOTE**: This exercise is more challenging than the previous one.
+If you are having trouble, feel free to skip it and move to the next section, which will cover some of the concepts used here.
+You can always come back to this exercise later!_

 This exercise will build on the previous one, though it's a bit more involved.
 Let's say we want to extract the `level` from the logs and add it as a label.
 To give a starting point, take a look at [loki.process](https://grafana.com/docs/agent/latest/flow/reference/components/loki.process/).
 This component allows you to perform processing on logs, including extracting values from logs.

 Building on the previous example, modify the following snippet to extract the `level` from the logs and add it as a label: